Hello – and welcome to my blog!

-After spending time reading other people’s careful work, books, blogs, websites and researching autism for the last few years, it now feels as if priceless gems – which have always been buried in the depths of my life – have finally started to become visible to me.
+After spending time reading other people’s careful work, books, blogs, websites and researching autism for the last few years, it now feels as if parts of me – which have been buried in the depths of my life – have finally started to become visible to me.

 “Never think that you are a small, unimportant being.
 There may be times when you lose confidence in yourself because you feel hurt or angered by someone.
 But know that your life is infinitely precious, and you have potential as vast as the universe. … Chanting Nam-myoho-renge-kyo, (they) have brought forth the supremely powerful life state of Buddahood and faced and triumphed over all kinds of obstacles and difficulties. “